bpjohannessen/muscledb-web_old/README.md

 muscledb
 ========

 Real-time searchable database for skeletal muscles.
+Includes muscle name in Latin and English.
+Origin, insertion (origo et insertio) and function is also searchable.